kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### SAP Fiori Fundamentals

-Now all views of the Console use Fiori Fundamentals or one of its component libraries: fundamental-ngx or fundamental-react.
+All views of the Console now use Fiori Fundamentals or one of its component libraries, `fundamental-ngx` or `fundamental-react`.

 ### Support for system Namespaces

-Now the system Namespaces of your Kyma cluster are displayed in the Console alongside the user created ones.
+The system Namespaces of your Kyma cluster are now displayed in the Console alongside the user-created ones.
 The system Namespaces have reduced functionality and don't allow the users to perform certain actions, such as creating lambdas.

 ### Create RoleBindings for users